bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 01:09:16

-We got to talk about that for sure, how you probed all of T-Bast' private channels because he was the biggest node.
+We got to talk about that for sure, how you probed all of Bastien Teinturier' private channels because he was the biggest node.

 Tony: 01:09:25